RDM4CAU/Intro-to-RDM/IntroRDM_presentation.md

 ********************************************************************************

 ><p style="color:#9a047f">**Guideline 12: Documentation**
-„Scientists and scholars shall document all information relevant to the achievement of a research result as comprehensibly as it is necessary and appropriate in the concerned scientific field in order to be able to verify and evaluate the result. […]“
+„Researchers document all information relevant to the production of a research result as clearly as is required by and is appropriate for the relevant subject area to allow the result to be reviewed and assessed.[…]“
 </p>
 >
 ><P><SMALL>Deutsche Forschungsgemeinschaft.
-(2019).
-Leitlinien zur guten wissenschaftlichen Praxis.
-Kodex. https://zenodo.org/records/6472827, S. 17.
+(2022).
+Guidelines for Safeguarding Good Research Practice.
+Code of Conduct. https://zenodo.org/records/14281892, S. 16f.
 </SMALL></P>

 ********************************************************************************